linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.02.2026
+- Topic: Web4 Backbone
+- Directory: /posts/2026/February/11
+- Description: ``` We are excited to share the progress on the Web4 Backbone.
+Our team is hard at work developing the Arctic Network, a decentralized infrastructure layer that will redefine how the internet operates.
+This foundation is built for stability and freedom, ensuring that the next phase of the web belongs to the community.
+Stay tuned as we lay the groundwork for a more connected and open world. ```

 ### 10.02.2026
 - Topic: From 100 to 2000 Social Network Members
 - Directory: /posts/2026/February/10